gzhh/hugo-blog/content/posts/understanding-distributed-systems.md

 - 数据平面 data plane: serves external requests directed towards our internal services

 总结：
-- More generally, a data plane includes any functionality on the criti- cal path that needs to run for each client request.
+- More generally, a data plane includes any functionality on the critical path that needs to run for each client request.
 Therefore, it must be highly available, fast, and scale with the number of requests.
 In contrast, a control plane is not on the critical path and has less strict scaling requirements.
 Its main job is to help the data plane do its work by managing metadata or configuration and coordinating complex and infrequent operations.
 And since it generally needs to offer a consistent view of its state to the data plane, it favors consistency over availability.
 - Try to make the control plane more reliable, but more importantly, we should ensure that the data plane can withstand control plane failures.

 **Scale imbalance**